Gulf Indian High School (GIHS) is a private K-12 school located in Al Garhoud, Dubai.

-Gulf Indian High School operates a split-shift timetable.
+Gulf Indian High School was first established in 1979 by Mr. John M. Thomas as founder and chairman with only 200 students and 35 teachers.
+The school has since grown to more than 2,000 students and 140 teachers.Gulf Indian High School operates a split-shift timetable.
 Morning sessions are for boys and girls in Kindergarten and Grade 1 and girls only in the primary, middle and secondary phases.
 The afternoon session is for boys only.
 Almost all students are from Indian families.

 Gulf Indian High School follows an Indian, CBSE curriculum with subjects being taught in both English and Arabic.
 The school aims to prepare students for the All Indian Secondary School Examination as well as the Comprehensive Evaluation and Senior School Certificate Examination.
-The school does not publish details of its examination results.

 The school campus is a total of 35,000 sq. ft and comes equipped with a number of classrooms with interactive white boards, audio visual equipment and the latest computers.
 Facilities include a library with more than 30,000 books, sporting areas, book store, prayer room, activity room, canteen as well as a number of science and computer laboratories.

 Gulf Indian High School was one of the relatively small number of schools (predominantly Indian curriculum) who were inspected in the 2019-20 academic year, as a result of the impact of the Covid 19 pandemic.
 As mentioned earlier, although the school was again rated Acceptable, there were clear signs of improvement.